material-components/material-web/packages/textarea/README.md

 | Name                  | Description
 | ---------------------  | -----------
 | `--mdc-theme-primary`  | Color when active of the underline ripple, the outline, and the caret.
-| `--mdc-theme-error`    | Color when errored of the underline, the outline, the caret, and the icons.
+| `--mdc-theme-error`    | Color when errored of the underline, the outline, and the caret.
 | `--mdc-typography-subtitle1-<PROPERTY>` | Styles the typography of the texarea, excluding line-height.